 You’d be surprised what a huge problem counterfeit tourniquets are.
 The FDA issued a warning about it as far back as 2010.
 The problem hasn’t been resolved since then.
-Interpol Washington had to give an Orange warning because the fakes pose such a risk.
+Interpol Washington had to give an Orange warning because the fakes posed such a risk.
 They have shown up everywhere, even in the US military.

 How dangerous are counterfeit tourniquets?
 Consider what happened in New Hampshire.

 Two paramedics responded to a motorcycle crash.
 The victim had uncontrolled bleeding, so they went to apply a tourniquet.
 The CAT turned out to be a fake.
 While using it, they experienced a “catastrophic failure” when the rod snapped in half.
 The tourniquet couldn’t be tightened, and the victim lost his life.

 How to Spot Take Tourniquets:

 - Price: If the price seems too good to be true, it probably is.
 Don’t be stingy when buying equipment meant to save lives.

-- Unknown Seller: CAT tourniquets are made by North American Rescue and only sold by authorized distributors.
+- Unknown Seller: CAT tourniquets are made by North American Rescue and are only sold by authorized distributors.

 - Logo and Supply Number: Real CAT tourniquets will have the CAT logo and supply number on their side.

 - E-CAT tourniquets are fake.
 A company in China makes these cheap knockoffs.
 You can read about how to spot these fakes here.

 Choosing a Tourniquet

-There are only two tourniquets that we can recommend: The CAT-7 and the SOFTT-W tourniquet.
+We can recommend only two tourniquets: The CAT-7 and the SOFTT-W tourniquet.
 These are the only ones that the CoTCCC has recommended.
 Again, I warn you against buying cheap tourniquets because their tension rods or buckles could easily snap.

 I’ll still review the features you must look for when choosing a tourniquet, though.
 Knowing these features can help if you need to make an improvised tourniquet.

 Never use a thin tourniquet like a narrow tube.
 These are more likely to cause tissue damage and will be much more painful for the patient.

-You need a wide tourniquet that can put pressure on a larger area of tissue.
+You need a wide tourniquet that can put pressure on a larger tissue area.
 The CAT-7 and SOFTT-W tourniquets are 1.5 inches wide.

 Tourniquets for Children